What are obsessions?

 If children have unwanted thoughts or compulsive behaviour, or both, which don’t go away and which interfere with daily life, they might have obsessive compulsive disorder (OCD).

-You might think about having your child checked for OCD by a health professional if you notice your child has:
+You might have your child checked for OCD by a health professional if you notice your child has:

 - more severe obsessions and compulsions than her peers